hindux/hindux.github.io/_posts/2020-06-03-termux-basic-navigation-2.md

 #### What we learn now ?

-In this tutorial we will interact with text editor, and creating and removing files and directories.
+In this tutorial we will interact with text editor, creates ,removes, copy , move and renaming  files and directories.